-This 3 part article is intended to help you plan for (and work around, best we can) some of the struggles and pitfalls that await.
+This 3 part article on how to Photograph the Northern Lights is intended to help you plan for (and work around, best we can) some of the struggles and pitfalls that await.
 It’s still up to you, your camera and the gods of luck to actually bring home the images, but hopefully this article will help you with that.
 If you see any thing repeated in this article, figure that repetition probably suggests emphasis.
 Please feel free to add your own thoughts, questions, and so forth, in the comments section below.

 - Finding the Aurora Borealis

 - Camera Gear